centreon/centreon-documentation/cloud/administration/resource_access.md

 If you don't want all users to see all resources, you need to:

-1. Edit the default rule called "ALL" so that it grants the right to see all resources only to you (or to all administrators).
-Remember to rename the rule.
+1. Delete the default rule called "ALL".
 2. Create the rules you want for your users.

 ## Creating an access rule